shmooel28/finalProject/README.md

 ## Training
-We created 3 different Types of models for training.
+Given the relative lack of aviliable data, we created 3 different Types of models for training.
 To train a single model run one of the following command:

 #### Decision tree model training: